ICE 1: Procurement

 A first series of 41 trainsets was eventually ordered after lengthy discussion between the Bundesbahn and the Federal Ministry of Transport.

 The development of the power cars was tendered in March 1986, with development of the intermediate cars in June.
 By the end of the year, all contracts were awarded.

 At the delivery ceremony of the first Class 120 locomotive on 13 January 1987, Werner Dollinger, the federal minister for transport, said: "I hereby empower the board of the Deutsche Bundesbahn to order the first ten units of the series version of the ICE from the industry at once.
 Financing is assured." ("Hiermit ermächtigte ich den Vorstand der Deutschen Bundesbahn, sofort zehn Exemplare der Serienausführung des ICE bei der Industrie in Auftrag zu geben.
 Die Finanzierung ist gesichert.")
 Prior to that statement there had been speculation that the federal government would not provide funding for the trains that were necessary to effectively use the high-speed lines that were designed for speeds of 250 km/h.
 When the high-speed lines were to be opened in 1991, plans called for 40 to 50 ICE trainsets ready for service.
 The power output of the power cars was designed for trains with 14 intermediate cars at a speed of 250 km/h, while bogies and brakes were designed to 280 km/h.

 Using a letter of intent, Bundesbahn ordered 82 power cars in September 1987 and 482 intermediate car in July 1988 (according to a different source, 492 intermediate cars).
 The Federal Ministry of Transport approved of the order in July 1988.
 The contracts were officially awarded to the consortiums on 20 January (power cars) and 20 February 1989 (intermediate cars).
 Delivery of the first power car was planned for August 1989, the first intermediate car was to be delivered in April 1990, and testing of the trains was to start in spring of 1990.

 The purchase price of the first 41 trainsets ordered was about 1.8 billion DM, about 1.2 billion DM of which was for the electric equipment.
 The Bundesbahn claims to have reduced the price by about 300 million DM through negotiations.
 One power car cost 8.7 million, a restaurant car four million, a service car three million and a regular intermediate car 2.7 million DM.

 In July 1990, Bundesbahn ordered 19 additional trainsets of two power cars and twelve intermediate cars (including one service car) for another billion DM.
-These 19 trainsets were approved for service in Switzerland and made services past Basel via Bern to Interlaken and to Zurich possible.
+These 19 trainsets were approved for service in Switzerland and made services past Basel via Bern to Interlaken and to Zürich possible.
 Delivery of these units started in the fall of 1991.

 A further development of the ICE 1 into a multi-system train for international services was specified as ICE-M. While this concept was later implemented in the ICE 3M, while plans for a fast freight train for piece goods based on the ICE 1 (called ICE-G) were shelved.